-Staff members hold the right to take up electronic devices if being used during instructional time.
+Staff members have the right to take up electronic devices if being used during class time.
 Devices will be taken to the office until the end of the day when the student can pick it up.
-If it becomes necessary a parent conference will be held to discuss device responsibilities and consequences.
+After the second time, a parent will need to retrieve the device after a meeting with an administrator.